 - 3.1.
-The IBR framework applies to Regulated Services which include, but are not limited to: - (a) The operation, maintenance and investment in the electricity transmission system - (b) The operation, maintenance and investment in the electricity distribution system - (c) The wholesale purchase and sale of electricity to licensees and authorised suppliers - (d) The retail sale of electricity to consumers - 3.2.
-The costs of generation of electricity are not subject to the IBR framework and are separately regulated through approved Power Purchase Agreements (PPA) in the case of independently-owned generators and through approved Service Level Agreements (SLA) in the case of generators sharing common ownership with a licensee providing Regulated Services.
-These generation costs are treated as a pass-through item, comprising the sum of the Average Generation Cost, included in the Base Average Cost and the ICPT Adjustment. - 3.3.
+The IBR framework applies to Regulated Services which include, but are not limited to: - (a) The operation, maintenance and investment in the electricity generation system including bulk purchase of electricity from TNB and other sources of generation (if any); and - (b) The operation, maintenance and investment in the electricity distribution system. - 3.2.
+The transfer price between NUR Genco and NUR Distco is regulated through approved PPA with NUR Distco.
+This generation costs (fuel and bulk purchase from TNB) are treated as a pass-through item under ICPT Adjustment. - 3.3.
 The costs of providing Regulated Services are recovered from Regulated Tariffs. - 3.4.
-Other Income which is earned from services not directly related to electricity supply, but which are provided using the assets and/or staff of a licensee is deducted from the revenues to be earned from Regulated Tariffs as part of the calculation of adjustments. - 3.5.
-Consumer contributions are considered to represent a deferred income used to support the revenues needed to recover the costs of licensees in providing Regulated Services.
-These contributions are used to reduce the Regulated Tariffs as part of the calculation of adjustments.
+Other Income (if any) which is earned from services not directly related to electricity supply, but which are provided using the assets and/or staff of a licensee is deducted from the revenues to be earned from Regulated Tariffs as part of the calculation of adjustments. - 3.5.
+Consumer contributions are not considered as part of revenue earn by NUR Distco as it is used to reduce the capital costs and the Regulated Asset Base.

-RBE under TNB
+RBE under NUR